chito365/uk/_posts/1/7/2021-04-05-anej-piletic.md

-In 2016, BQL released the single &#8220;Muza,&#8221; which was their first song to hit #1 in Slovenia.
+In 2016, BQL released the single &#8220;Muza,&#8221; which was their first song to hit number 1 in Slovenia.